Out of all the vertical jump programs out there, Vert Shock is by far the most talked about.

 It’s all about STRUCTURE

-Squats, jump rope, box jumps and lunges… These ARE the exercises that matter when it comes to your jump.
+Squats, jump rope, box jumps and lunges… These ARE the exercises that matter when it comes to targeting your fast twitch muscle fibers.

 But everything is a mess.
 You could know how to do every single jump-related exercise in the world but it won’t matter if there’s no system to your training.